andiaz90/econ_website/content/authors/admin/_index.md

     url: https://www.bcentral.cl

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. candidate in Economics at the University of Pennsylvania and currently work as an Economist in the Economic Modeling Department at the Central Bank of Chile.
+bio: I currently work as an Economist in the Economic Modeling Department at the Central Bank of Chile.
 My research focuses on Macroeconomics, Labor Economics, and Family Economics.

 # Interests to show in About widget
 interests: